newcleo-dev-team/lbh15/docs/source/readme_full.rst

 ==========

 This section contains additional information about the chemistry of heavy liquid metals in presence of dispersed oxygen in the bulk.
 It is made of two parts.
-The first part, presented in :numref:`oxygen control`, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
-The second part, presented in :numref:`tutorials`, describes a tutorial application coming together with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.
+The first part, presented in :any:`oxygen-control` section, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
+The second part, presented in :any:`tutorials` section, describes a tutorial application coming together with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.

 .. include:: learn_more.rst

-.. _API Guide:
+.. _API-Guide:

 =========
 API Guide
 =========
-.. only:: html

-  This section provides the guide for the Application Programming Interface.
+This section contains a detailed description of the implementation of the main modules the ``lbh15`` package is made of.
+:any:`lead-module`, :any:`bismuth-module` and :any:`lbe-module` sections provide at first the list of the default correlations implemented in the corresponding *lead*-, *bismuth*- and *lbe*-related modules, and then the corresponding *Application Programming Interface* (*API*).
+In the end, in :any:`properties-module` section, the *API Guide* is provided of all the properties classes.

 .. toctree::
    :maxdepth: 2